Works as Counselling Psychologist at First Psychology Centre, Edinburgh.

 Abigail is fluent in French and is happy to work in this language if clients wish.

-Abigail's background and trainingAbigail is registered as a practitioner in France (ADELI directory) and has undertaken training accredited by the French government as giving right to practice and use a professional title.
+Abigail's background and trainingAbigail is a counselling psychologist who is registered with the Health and Care Professions Council (HCPC).
+She is also registered as a practitioner in France (ADELI directory) and has undertaken training accredited by the French government as giving right to practice and use a professional title.
 She is a senior associate member of APPCIOS (The Association for Psychodynamic Practice and Counselling in Organisational Settings) and a British Psychoanalytic Council (BPC) trainee.
 She has graduate basis for chartered membership with the British Psychological Society (BPS).
 In addition, she is an accredited member (MNCS accred.) of the National Counselling Society, whose code of ethics she works under in addition to that of the BPC.

 Abigail trained and qualified as a psychologist / psychotherapist in France and worked in a palliative care unit offering counselling and psychotherapy sessions to patients and their friends and family as well as support to the staff.
 Prior to that she worked in a maternity unit and surgical gynaecology ward as well as with children (individually and in groups) within a community setting.
 She also has volunteer experience in both the UK and France.
 In the UK she worked in a listening capacity for a mental health helpline, and in France she offered emotional support to people in an A&E department.